TimVanMourik/Porcupine/docs/_documentation/2_nipype_2_selecting_files.md

 Alright!
 Right now, we have a fully functioning registration-pipeline for a single subject that iterates over two functional files and registers them separately to a single T1-weighted file.
-Oftentimes, though, we want to further iterate our pipelines across subjects.
+Oftentimes though, we want to further iterate our pipelines across subjects.
 For that, we'll use a little trick in the `SelectFiles` interface, as is explained next.